Marine Corps Enlisted Job Descriptions—0151 MOS

 - Administrative Clerk 219.362-010

 - Clerk, General 209.562-010

 - Personnel Clerk, MOS 0121.
 This position was also merged into MOS 0111 in June 2010.
 These personnel acted as personnel and pay input clerks for the Marine Corps Total Force System.

 - Personnel/Administrative Chief, MOS 0193.
 This position was also merged into MOS 0111 in June 2010.

 - Manpower Information Systems Analyst, MOS 0171

-Much of the above information derived from MCBUL 1200, parts 2 and 3.
+Note: We derived much of the above information from MCBUL 1200, parts 2 and 3.